WinSPC Knowledgebase Home | Glossary | Favorites | Contact | Login WinSPC Knowledgebase Home | Glossary | Favorites | Contact | Login

 7. Once the migration wizard completes, log into WinSPC from that same station to confirm the new database connection.

-8. Go to another station and launch WinSPC.
+8. Go to each client station and launch WinSPC.
 When WinSPC runs the first time after a migration, it will do the following automatically (and without any user interaction):

 • WinSPC will attempt to connect to the old database, but discovers that the database has been marked as having been migrated.